EN

 IUNO’s opinion

 The new rules introduce extensive changes compared to the previous system.
-Therefore, we recommend companies to review and update their standard contracts containing any such clauses.
+Therefore, we recommend that companies review and update their standard contracts containing such clauses.

 Moreover, companies should pay attention to the fact that clauses signed before the turn of the year are not covered by the new rules.
 For example, if the clause was signed on 15 December 2015 the contract can be upheld even though the new rules have come into force.

-It is furthermore important to know that it is possible to change employment contracts without the clauses losing their validity.
-This can only be done if the clause is carried on as it was in the old contract – it is not possible to make changes in the clause and then carry it on.
+It is also important to know that employment contracts can be changed without the clauses losing their validity.
+However, this can only be done if the clause is carried on as it was in the old contract—it is not possible to make changes to the clause and then carry it on.

-The new rules apply to all clauses concluded from 1 January 2016, while clauses concluded before the turn of the year are subject to the previous rules – also even though the employment begins after the turn of the year.
+The new rules apply to all clauses concluded after 1 January 2016, while clauses concluded before the turn of the year are subject to the previous rules—even though the employment begins after the turn of the year.

 From 1 January 2016, restrictive covenants must comply with the following rules to be enforceable.